 What should I bring on the tour?

 Please consider bringing extra cash on the day of your tour for souvenirs, parking, public transportation, tour guide gratuity and/or drinks.
 Also, cameras and videotaping equipment is more than welcome on the tour, it's even encouraged!

 Is the tour wheelchair and baby stroller accessible?

 There is one step to navigate in order to enter the last tasting location.
 If you are able to navigate this step with assistance, then the rest of the route should be no problem at all.

 Does the tour end at the same place we meet?

-No, this Food Tour does not finish at the same meeting point.
+No, this food tour does not finish at the initial meeting point.
 However, all participants receive a map with return directions included at the beginning of the tour.
 After the tour is finished, you can walk, take a taxi or Metro Transit bus back to the starting location.

 - Learn to FlyFrom: $119Avg Rating of: 5(27)